emicklei/gmig/README.md

         gmig.json

 Each change is a single YAML file with one or more shell commands that change infrastructure for a project.
-A change must be have at least a `do` and an `undo` section.
+A change must have at least a `do` section and optionally an `undo` section.
 The `do` section typically has a list of gcloud commands that create resources.
+Each line will be executed as a shell command so any available tool can be used.
 The `undo` section typically has a list of gcloud commands that deletes the same resources (in reverse order if relevant).
-Each command can use the following environment variables: `$PROJECT`.
+Each command can use the following environment variables: `$PROJECT`,`$REGION`,`$ZONE` populated from the target configuration.

 Information about the last applied change to a project is stored as a Google Storage Bucket object.